Mike Winch

-Michael 'Mike' Archer Winch (born 20 July 1948) is a male retired British shot putter.
+Michael Archer Winch (born 20 July 1948) is a British male retired shot putter.

-Athletics career
+Biography

+Winch educated at Varndean School, finished second behind Geoff Capes in the shot put event at the 1973 AAA Championships.
+He would later become the British shot put champion after winning the British AAA Championships title at the 1981 AAA Championships, 1982 AAA Championships and 1984 AAA Championships.

 Winch represented England and won a silver medal in the shot put event, at the 1974 British Commonwealth Games in Christchurch, New Zealand.

-Four years later he represented England in the discus and shot put events, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada and in 1982 he represented England for the third time at the Commonwealth Games and won another silver medal in the shot put event, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+Four years later he represented England in the discus and shot put events, at the 1978 Commonwealth Games in Edmonton, Canada and in 1982 he represented England for the third time at the Commonwealth Games and won another silver medal in the shot put event, at the 1982 Commonwealth Games in Brisbane, Australia.